 The Bottom Line

 Does alcohol make you retain water?
 The answer is yes!
-Excessive drinking makes your kidney hold on to excess water in response to a lack of suitable water.
+Excessive drinking makes your kidneys hold on to excess water in response to a lack of suitable water.
 Consequently, you experience the symptoms of edema, or what is popularly known as water retention.

 This article is intended for general informational purposes only and does not address individual circumstances.
 It is not a substitute for professional advice or help and should not be relied on to make decisions of any kind.
 Any action you take upon the information presented in this article is strictly at your own risk and responsibility!